ParisaHakimi/VibeEat/README.md

 # Redux-Vibe Eat

 ### Summary
-Redux-Vibe Eat is created using React, React Hooks, React Router, and Redux.
+"Redux-Vibe Eat" is created using React, React Hooks, React Router, and Redux.

 There are three main features of the website: